iyashk/Car-Price-Prediction/README.md

 <img src="https://github.com/iyashk/Car-Price-Prediction/blob/main/images/Step_2(1).png?raw=true" width="625" height="200" />
 </p>

 After every cell is done running, we see a new file with `".pkl" extension` has been created in the same `src` folder.
 This file contains our model.
-That can be used for prediction using a web interface dveloped using flask and html.
+A web interface has been developed using flask and HTML and can be used for prediction.

 <p align="center">
 <img src="https://github.com/iyashk/Car-Price-Prediction/blob/main/images/Step_2(2).png?raw=true" width="625" height="200" />
 </p>

-**Step 3 :**
+<a name="step3"></a>

+## 3.Working of the Model on real-time user inputs

+I recommend to install the following packages in the "carprice" environment

+    - "flask" package : `pip install flask` command.

+    - "jsonify" package : `pip install jsonify` command.

+    - "requests" package : `pip install requests` command.

+    - "numpy" package : `pip install numpy` command.

+    - "sklearn" package : `pip install sklearn` command

-Run the app.py in the anaconda prompt. open the webpage link from the prompt.
+Run the app.py in the anaconda prompt using `python3 app.py` then open the web-address displayed below.

 <p align="center">
 <img src="https://github.com/iyashk/Car-Price-Prediction/blob/main/images/IMAGE.png?raw=true" width="525" height="200" />